 Keto alfredo sauce is a recipe that is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this cauliflower keto alfredo sauce recipe!

 Keto Alfredo Sauce

 Yield 6 Cups